Sheep Farming Questions and Answers:

 Sheep Farming Questions and Answers – Do sheep need shelter?

 Yes, like any other living being sheep require shelter to protect them from heat, rain, etc. The requirement for shelter depends on the season of lambing because adverse climatic conditions may harm the animal.
 Also, it is easy to care for the sheep if they are housed properly.
-The sheep have wool on their body to protect them from climate variations, but once sheared they need a shady place such that they don’t get sunburnt or heat stressed.
+The sheep have wool on their body to protect them from climate variations, but once sheared they need a shady place such that they don’t get sunburnt or heat stress.

 Sheep Farming Questions and Answers – How much does a sheep drink in a day?

 Typically a sheep may consume half to 4 gallons of water in a day.
-This may largely depend on the climate of the area, the physiological state of the sheep, type of feed etc.
+This may largely depend on the climate of the area, the physiological state of the sheep, type of feed, etc.